-5.2.2 Coursework Submission
+5.2.3 Coursework Submission

 Each piece of coursework or project work will have a formal submission date.
-Those pieces of coursework related directly to courses taught during the release period will have fixed submission dates and the mode of submission will usually be electronic, either through VISION, the University's Virtual Learning Environment, or by e-mail.
+Those pieces of coursework related directly to courses taught during the release period will have fixed submission dates and the mode of submission will usually be electronic, either through Canvas, by e-mail, or by other route as directed by the relevant academic.
 Apprentices will receive clear instructions on this.
-Late submission of this coursework is likely to attract a late submission penalty unless there is some approved mitigating circumstance.
+Late submission of this coursework is likely to attract a late submission penalty unless there is some approved mitigating circumstance (see [Section 6.7.1](#) for more information on Mitigating Circumstances).

-Apprentices will be provided with support for using VISION.
+Apprentices will be provided with support for using our Virtual Learning Environment (Canvas).